 ‘Discrimination’ in the context of the covid-19 crises mainly involves the rights of employees who are pregnant, or the elderly and/or those with disabilities and other health conditions.

 These groups of employees have come more into the employment law spotlight with the advent of the coronavirus.
-This is because they have been recognised as being vulnerable to contracting the coronavirus.
-They have also been more likely to be severely affected by the disease than younger people and/or people who don’t have any health issues.
+This is because they have been recognised as being vulnerable to contracting the disease.
+They have also been more likely to be severely affected by it than younger people and/or people who don’t have any health issues.

 But if they were refused furlough because of their fears about the safety of the workplace, or have otherwise been subjected to unfair treatment in the pandemic, then they can bring a discrimination claim against their employer irrespective of how little time they have been employed.

-Dismissal due to coronavirus health and safety at work fears
+Dismissal due to fears about health and safety at work

 You do not have to have any kind of health condition or to have served 2 years with your employer in order to claim for ‘automatically unfair dismissal’ under section 100 of the Employment Rights Act 1996.